-Secure wheels using chocks and tie-down straps:
+Secure wheels using the eight-point tie-down method with basket straps or tie-down straps:

-- Ensure any metal parts on the tie-down straps do not contact painted surfaces or the face of the wheels. - Do not place straps over body panels or through the wheels.
+- Ensure any metal parts on the tie-down straps do not contact painted surfaces or the face of the wheels. - Do not place tie-down straps over body panels or through the wheels.

-Caution: Attaching straps to the chassis, suspension or other parts of the vehicle's body may cause damage.

-Caution: To prevent damage, do not transport Model S with the tires directly on the ground.
+- A Caution: Attaching tie-down straps to the chassis, suspension or other parts of the vehicle's body may cause damage. - ▲ Caution: To prevent damage, do not transport Model S with the tires directly on the ground.